 Benefits to Big and Small

-In the present system, accurately comparing a very small mass — say 1 milligram — to the kilogram standard is a multi-step process.
-Uncertainties compound at every stage.
-Measurement scientists must begin with a kilogram artifact and make a series of comparisons, starting with weights closest in mass to the kilogram and work downward.
+In the former system, accurately comparing a very small mass — say 1 milligram — to the kilogram standard was a multistep process.
+Uncertainties compounded at every stage.
+Measurement scientists had to begin with a kilogram artifact and make a series of comparisons, starting with weights closest in mass to the kilogram and work downward.

 A Comparison of Uncertainties

-Even with its shortcomings, the present system enables highly accurate measurements that have been hard to beat.
-In the current SI, the International Prototype Kilogram (IPK) outside Paris has an uncertainty of exactly 0 by definition.
-Comparing one of the IPK's sister copies to a national prototype (such as the U.S.'s K20) entails an uncertainty of about 3.5 micrograms (millions of a gram).
-By the time measurement scientists are calibrating customers' weights, uncertainties are around 20 micrograms for a kg.
+Even with its shortcomings, the former system enabled highly accurate measurements that were hard to beat.
+In the former SI, the International Prototype Kilogram (IPK) outside Paris had an uncertainty of exactly 0 by definition.
+Comparing one of the IPK's sister copies to a national prototype (such as the U.S.'s K20) entailed an uncertainty of about 3.5 micrograms (millions of a gram).
+By the time measurement scientists were calibrating customers' weights, uncertainties were around 20 micrograms for a kg.

 With the ability to make direct comparisons between the Planck constant and mass, researchers won't be forced to begin with the kilogram on their way to a tenth of a microgram or to 10,000 kilograms: the Planck constant will take them there directly.
 This means that the primary realizations of very large and very small masses could have much lower uncertainties than they have now.
 This is accomplished at NIST using an electrostatic force balance for the primary realization of masses in the range of 50 micrograms to 30 milligrams.